Shohag-DataAnalyst/Retail-Sales-Analytics-Dashboard/README.md

 # Retail Sales Analytics Dashboard

 An end-to-end data analytics project using **SQL, PostgreSQL, DAX, and Power BI**.

+This project simulates the work of a junior data analyst at a retail company:
+you design the schema, load raw CSV files into PostgreSQL, build views, create DAX measures, and deliver interactive dashboards in Power BI.

 ---